lhzsantana/elasticsearch-plugin-rdf-jena/README.md

 # Elasticsearch RDF Jena Plugin

-This plugin uses the Elasticsearch RESTful API to store and retrieve RDF triples in Elasticsearch JSON documents by using the Apache Jena API.
+This Elasticsearch plugin stores and retrieves RDF triples by using the Apache Jena API.

 [Apache Jena](http://jena.apache.org) is a free and open source Java framework for building semantic web and Linked Data applications.
 The framework is composed of different APIs interacting together